temporalio/spring-boot-demo/README.md

 <img src="img/start.png" width="500px" />
 </p>

+### Start new Execution

-Now click on "Show/Hide" in the "Start Workflow Execution" module to expand it.
+Click on "Show/Hide" in the "Start Workflow Execution" module to expand it.
 This will let us start a new workflow exec.

 <p align="center">